 Life isn’t all about money though, so if you want a house to call home, need it for a growing family, or other life reasons, buying is a totally valid choice.

-Step 2: Set a Budget for How Many Stocks to Sell
+Step 2: Set a Budget, How Many Stock to Sell to Buy a House

 If you’re selling stock options to buy a house, you’ll need to pick a budget so you’ll know how much cash you need for a down payment.
 (And so you can figure out your monthly mortgage payments afterwards.)